rmsadik/style-guides/javascript/README.md

     }
     ```

+  * <a name="11.5" href="#11.5">11.5</a>.
-  * Avoid declaring methods which do not depend on `this`.
+    Avoid declaring methods which do not depend on `this`.
 A method is a function declared as a member of an object.
 If a method does not use `this`, it can probably be defined as a function instead.

     ```js
     class Example {